 Patrons of coffeehouses were said to be more likely to gamble and engage in "criminally unorthodox sexual situations," according to author Ralph Hattox

 believe it was more likely a reaction to the unpopular comments about his leadership.
-The ban didn't last long, says Pendergrast, adding that coffee became so important in Turkey that "a lack of sufficient coffee provided grounds for a woman to seek a divorce."
+The ban didn't last long, Pendergrast says, adding that coffee became so important in Turkey that "a lack of sufficient coffee provided grounds for a woman to seek a divorce."

 As the popularity of coffee grew and spread across the continent, the medical community began to extol its benefits.
 It was especially popular in England as a cure for alcoholism